hmyinger/hmyinger.github.io/README.md

  * Pretty much anything outdoors (climbing, hiking, camping, etc.)
  * Gardening, particularly anything you can cook with
  * Academically I enjoy natural sciences and algebra based mathematics quite a lot
+ * I also enjoy mu playing music (primarily piano), but cannot say that my efforts have translated into much skill

 ## Favorite Websites
  * [Pinterest](https://www.pinterest.com/) - I love using Pinterest as a resource for all sorts of home and gardening projects.
 Piterest is also a great place for recipes!
  * [YouTube](https://www.youtube.com/) - YouTube has been an indespensible resource for everything from home improvement projects and car repairs to calculus and computer skills.
+ * [CiscoSkillsForAll(https://www.netacad.com/) - Cisco Skills has been really helpful this semester in builidng up a basic understanding of networks